-- Share concerns with the DSL or Deputy DSL's as soon as possible or in the case of an allegation against a member of staff, the Head. - If you are not able to contact your DSL or Deputy DSL's and the child is at risk of immediate harm, contact the children's services department directly. - If you are dissatisfied with the level of response you receive following your concerns, you should press for re-consideration.
+- Share concerns with the DSL or Deputy DSL's as soon as possible or in the case of an allegation against a member of staff, the Head. - If you are not able to contact your DSL or Deputy DSL's and the child is at risk of immediate harm, contact the children's services department and if necessary the police directly. - If you are dissatisfied with the level of response you receive following your concerns, you should press for re-consideration.